randdusing/cordova-plugin-bluetoothle/readme.md

 ### discover ###
 Discover all the devices services, characteristics and descriptors.
 Doesn't need to be called again after disconnecting and then reconnecting.
 If using iOS, you shouldn't use discover and services/characteristics/descriptors on the same device.
 There seems to be an issue with calling discover on iOS8 devices, so use with caution.
+On some Android versions, the discovered services may be cached for a device.
+Subsequent discover events will make use of this cache.
+If your device's services change, set the clearCache parameter to force Android to re-discover services.

 ```javascript
 bluetoothle.discover(discoverSuccess, discoverError, params);